RESEARCH: EXPOSING OIP–ELBIT

 A Gateway for Elbit in Europe

 OIP was Elbit’s first European acquisition, a gateway into the EU defense sector.
 From Belgium, Elbit can expand into new markets, secure contracts, and strengthen European militarization.
+OIP is not a neutral Belgian firm: it is a European extension of the Israeli war machine

 Read more